DerKatzeLP/CSSOrganizer/README.md

 - **NO Support for SCSS, SASS, LESS Files:** CSSOrganizer is not able to sort `.scss` or `.sass` nor `.less` Files.
 - **Grouping comments:** CSSOrganizer is not yet able to add grouping comments to your css or vue files
+- **Global install:** There is a known issue with path regarding global installation

 ## Getting Started